omiDBaghi/Aptos/README.md

 To participate in the AIT-3 program, follow the below steps.
 Use these steps as a checklist to keep track of your progress.
 Click on the links in each step for a detailed documentation.

+## Sign-in, connect Wallet and complete survey

+1. Navigate to the [Aptos Community page](https://aptoslabs.com/community) and follow the steps, starting with registering or signing in to your Discord account.

+2. Before you click on Step 2 CONNECT WALLET:
+- Delete any previous versions of Aptos Wallet you have installed on Chrome
+- Install the Petra (Aptos Wallet) extension using Step 3 instructions, and
+- Create the first wallet using Step 4 instructions.

+3. Install the Petra (Aptos Wallet) extension on your Chrome browser by following the instructions:
+- Download the latest [Petra Wallet release](https://github.com/aptos-labs/aptos-core/releases?q=wallet&expanded=true) and unzip.
+- Open a Chrome window and navigate to the Extensions using any of the below methods:
+  - At the top right corner of the browser window, click the three vertical dots and then More tools and then Extensions, or
+  - On a new tab or a window type chrome://extensions in the URL field and press return.
+- Enable Developer mode at the top right of the Extensions page.
+- Click on Load unpacked at the top left, and point it to the folder where you just unzipped the downloaded Wallet release.

+Now you will see Wallet in your Chrome extensions.

+4. Create the first wallet using Petra (Aptos Wallet).
+*This first wallet will always be the owner wallet*
+- Open the Aptos Wallet extension from the Extensions section of the Chrome browser, or by clicking on the puzzle piece on top right of the browser and selecting Aptos Wallet.
+- Click Create a new wallet.
+- Make sure to store your seed phrase somewhere safe.
+This account will be used in the future.

+5. Navigate to [AIT3 Registration Page](https://aptoslabs.com/it3) and click on Step 2 `CONNECT WALLET` to register the owner wallet address to your Aptos Community account.
+The Aptos team will airdrop coins to this owner wallet address.

+6. Click on the Step 3 COMPLETE SURVEY to complete the survey.

+7. Next, proceed to install and deploy the validator node.

+## Deploy the validator node and register the node

 ### Hardware requirements:
 #### For running an Aptos node on incentivized testnet we recommend the following:
 - CPU: 8 cores (Intel Xeon Skylake or newer)